-See, Test & Treat is a screening program for uninsured or underinsured patients who experience health disparities or face socioeconomic, linguistic, insurance, health literacy, transportation, and other barriers accessing cervical or breast cancer screening.
+See, Test & Treat is a screening program for medically underserved (uninsured or underinsured) patients who experience health disparities or face socioeconomic, linguistic, insurance, health literacy, transportation, and other barriers accessing cervical or breast cancer screening.
 Health disparities can be defined as inequalities that exist when members of certain population groups do not benefit from the same health status as other groups.
 In relation to cervical and breast cancer, such differences occur when one group of women has a higher incidence of mortality rate than another or when one group has a lower survival rate than another.

-Specifically, programs should focus on recruiting women who are in need of breast and cervical cancer screenings in accordance with ACR, ACS or ACOG guidelines.
+Specifically, programs should focus on recruiting women who are in need of breast and cervical cancer screenings in accordance with established guidelines (e.g., ACR, ACS, USPSTF or ACOG).

-Resources for identifying local patient population with limited access to health care and have low breast and cervical cancer screening rates:
+Resources for identifying local patient population with limited access to health care and low breast and cervical cancer screening rates:

 - Your local/county public health department

 - State public health departments

 - Your hospital's community outreach/population health department

 - US Census data

 - Centers for Disease Control and Prevention

 - National Cancer Institute (NCI) Fact sheet

-- NCI Plan to Overcome Cancer Health Disparities [PDF]

-Step 2: Secure a Host Hospital or Clinic with an Uninsured and Underinsured Population
+Step 2: Secure a Host Hospital or Clinic with a Medically Underserved (Uninsured and Underinsured) Population

 - Confirm support of the host site institution/organization and commitment from the following areas:

 - Hospital/Clinic administration

 - Medical director

 - Pathology department/chair

 - Gynecologist/gynecology department

 - Radiologist/radiology department

 - Cytology Laboratory director/chair

 - Marketing/Communications/Public Relations department(s)

 - Patient advocate/community outreach

 - Interpreter Services

 - Registration

 - Financial aid department

+- Community Outreach department (if available)

 - Health insurance marketplace provider (to provide enrollment information)

-- Facility Department (security, event set-up, parking/traffic control)

-- Schedule a program date approved by the host organization and the CAP Foundation.

-- Avoid scheduling programs that conflict with hospital, community events or holidays. - Consider factors that could be impacted by weather, especially if any part of the program will be held outdoors - Consider sufficient space for patients, accompanying family members or friends, clinical services, education and food. - Confirm with institution/organization that event space and exam rooms are available. - Confirm where and how host site will connect patients to follow-up care and treatment when abnormal or cancer results are discovered - Confirm that transportation to your program is available.
+- Facility Department (security, event set-up, parking/traffic control) - o Schedule a program date approved by the host organization and the CAP Foundation. - Avoid scheduling programs that conflict with hospital, community events or holidays. - Consider factors that could be impacted by weather, especially if any part of the program will be held outdoors - Consider whether the program would be more successful held as multiple smaller events or one larger program - Confirm the availability of any vital community partners needed to support screenings (e.g., mobile mammography vans, supporting external laboratories) - Consider sufficient space for patients, accompanying family members or friends, clinical services, education and food. - Confirm with institution/organization that event space and exam rooms are available. - Confirm where and how host site will connect patients to follow-up care and treatment when abnormal or cancer results are discovered - Confirm that transportation to your program is available.